Below are some of our most Frequently Asked Questions. If your question is about streaming TSN programming, please check our Streaming FAQ.

 - I do not see a video when loading a TSN.ca article.
 How can I fix this?

 From the ‘SPORTS’ drop down menu, select the sport or league you are looking for.
-The specific event broadcast schedule is typically posted at the bottom of the sports respective page.
+The specific event broadcast schedule is typically posted at the bottom of each sport’s respective page.

-Our online schedule tends to be the most up-to-date, and the best reference for what is airing on TSN.
-You can also always check our official Twitter account for the latest Program Alerts in case of delays or last minute program changes.
+Our online schedule tends to be the most up-to-date, and is the best reference for what is airing on TSN, as it is updated automatically.
+You can also always check our official Twitter account for the latest Program Alerts in case of delays or last-minute program changes.

-If you are experiencing technical issues with your broadcast, please contact your television service provider.
+If you are experiencing technical issues with your broadcast, please contact your television provider.

 - Regional Winnipeg Jets games are available on TSN3.
 Fans must live in the Jets’ designated broadcast region as defined by the NHL, which includes Manitoba, Saskatchewan, Nunavut, the Northwest Territories, and parts of Northwestern Ontario, including Kenora, Dryden, and Thunder Bay.